-Yale College students provide a glimpse into the history and architecture of the University.
+Yale College students provide a glimpse into the history and architecture of the university.
 The tours start at the Yale Visitor Center at 149 Elm Street.
-Hear about Yale’s rich 300-year history and aspects of student life at several of Yale’s twelve residential colleges.
+Hear about Yale’s rich 300-year history and aspects of student life at several of Yale’s fourteen residential colleges.
 The tour also includes the Gothic Sterling Memorial Library, Yale’s largest, and the Beinecke Rare Book and Manuscript Library.
 Constructed with more than one hundred panels of translucent marble, the Beinecke is home to one of the world’s preeminent collections of rare materials, including the Gutenberg Bible.

 Kids’ Architectural Treasure Hunt

 Parents taking the campus tour with children ages 6-11 can request a brochure that encourages the children to hunt for architectural details and designs.
-Group tours for the treasure hunt can be arranged by calling (203) 432-2300 at least two weeks in advance.